pohara60/cross_number/lib/primeknight/README.md

 The Prime Knight by Oyler

-Starting in the top left corner cell, the Prime Knight goes on a tour of the grid making knight s moves visiting each cell once and finishing in the bottom right corner cell.
+Starting in the top left corner cell, the Prime Knight goes on a tour of the grid making knights moves visiting each cell once and finishing in the bottom right corner cell.
 The sequence of grid digits covered by the tour forms a concatenation of ten distinct 2-digit primes.
 The immediate neighbours of any such prime are either both higher or both lower than that prime.
 The sum of the primes collected is a multiple of 8ac.
 Entries are distinct but may duplicate tour primes.
 There are no zeros in the grid.

 ```+--+--+--+--+--+
 |1 :2 :  |3 :4 |